edespino/cloudberry-site/docs/create-and-manage-views.md

 title: Create and Manage Views
 ---

-# Create and Manage Views in Cloudberry Database
+# Create and Manage Views in Apache Cloudberry

-In Cloudberry Database, views enable you to save frequently used or complex queries, then access them in a `SELECT` statement as if they were a table.
+In Apache Cloudberry, views enable you to save frequently used or complex queries, then access them in a `SELECT` statement as if they were a table.
 A view is not physically materialized on disk: the query runs as a subquery when you access the view.

 ## Creating views